ossrs/srs-docs/versioned_docs/version-4.0/doc/streamer.md

 ---
-title: Stream Caster
+title: Stream Converter
-sidebar_label: Stream Caster
+sidebar_label: Stream Converter
 hide_title: false
 hide_table_of_contents: false
 ---

-# Streamer
+# Stream Converter

-Streamer is a server feature to accept stream over other protocol, for example, allow user to publish MPEG-TS over UDP to SRS.
+Stream Converter is a server feature to accept stream over other protocol, for example, allow user to publish MPEG-TS over UDP to SRS.

-Streamer will cast other stream protocol to rtmp, then publish to SRS itself, to devliery in RTMP/HLS/HTTP.
+Stream Converter will cast other stream protocol to rtmp, then publish to SRS itself, to devliery in RTMP/HLS/HTTP.

 ## Use Scenario

 Typically use scenarios:

 * Push MPEG-TS over UDP to SRS, delivery in RTMP/HLS/HTTP.
-* Push RTSP to SRS, delivery in RTMP/HLS/HTTP.
 * POST FLV over HTTP to SRS, delivery in RTMP/HLS/HTTP.

-Remark: The streamer will demux other protocol then push to SRS over RTMP, so all features of SRS are available, for example, push RTSP to SRS over RTMP to edge vhost which will forward stream to origin, or transcode the rtmp stream, or directly forward to other server.
-And, all delivery methods are ok, for example, push RTSP to SRS overy RTMP, delivery in RTMP/HLS/HTTP.
+> Remark: The Stream Converter will demux other protocol then push to SRS over RTMP, so all features of SRS are available, for example, push MPEGTS to SRS over RTMP to edge vhost which will forward stream to origin, or transcode the rtmp stream, or directly forward to other server.
+And, all delivery methods are ok, for example, push MPEGTS to SRS overy RTMP, delivery in RTMP/HLS/HTTP.

 ## Build

-Build SRS with stream caster, read [Build](./install.md)
+Build SRS with stream converter, read [Build](./install.md)

 ```
 ./configure --stream-caster=on